-There are many schools of thought that attempt to tackle this issue.
-This can be very confusing for the average investor.
-We need to simplify the process of stock selection and identifying the proper entries and exit points to increase our probabilities for success.
+There are many schools of thought that attempt to tackle this issue, which can make it very confusing for the average investor.
+Traders need to simplify the process of stock selection and identifying proper entries and exit points in order to increase the probability for better trading.

-The proper entry and exit points can be found by utilizing Online Trading Academy’s patented Core Strategy.
-This leaves us with the issue of finding out what stocks to trade.
-Again, there are many avenues we can go down here but one of the best is likely to be one of the oldest.
+Online Trading Academy’s Core Strategy methodology could be used to find the proper entry and exit points once a trader has figured out what stocks to trade.
+Again, there are many avenues that could be taken but I believe that one of the best is likely to be one of the oldest.

 Most traders and investors are familiar with the name Warren Buffett.
 However, they may not know who Mr. Buffett’s mentor was.
 That gentleman was Benjamin Graham, and he is the father of value investing.

 What is Value Investing?